tobikugel/2DSI_algorithm/README.md

 ![Example screenshot](./Screenshots/PhaseRetrievalResultTime_1.png)

 ## Usage
-Be aware that there might be some bugs in the code and especially when changing the parameters.
+Feel free to pull the repo and play around with the parameters but be aware that there might be some bugs in the code and especially when changing the parameters!

 ## Project Status
 Project is: No longer being worked on.

-I've made this repository to demonstrate the principle of the phase retrieval algorithm in my Masters thesis.
+I've made this repository to demonstrate the principle of the phase retrieval algorithm in my Master's thesis.

 ## Room for Improvement